eForms Logo

 Accounting Retainer Agreement

 An accounting retainer agreement is for a client who hires an accountant and agrees to make an advance payment for services.
-The most common type of accounting retainer is when the client pays a portion or all of the services upfront.
-If the retainer is ‘pay for access’, it will allow the client to services on a recurring basis for a set number (#) of hours every month.
-The retainer payment is due immediately after the agreement is signed.
+Typically a retainer allows a client to obtain services on a recurring basis for a set number of hours each month.

 Accounting / Bookkeeping Engagement Letter – Simple letter confirming the services provided by an accountant or bookkeeper.